-1. Overview and philosophy

-- a.
-In accordance with APTA Code of Ethics and Core Values in Professionalism - b.
-It is the expectation that students in the UW-L DPT program will understand the importance of professional behaviors. - i.
-These behaviors are expected of all students throughout the course of the program; in the classroom, the clinic, and the community - c.
-UW-La Crosse PT program values professionalism as highly as academic success in the classroom or clinic - d.
-It is the belief of the UW-L PT Program that professional behaviors can be taught and developed. - e.
-Professional Behaviors will be assessed using "Professional Behaviors Assessment" by May et al (2010) - i.
-"The intent of the Professional Behaviors Assessment Tool is to identify and describe the repertoire of professional behaviors deemed necessary for success in the practice of physical therapy.
+- 1) Overview and philosophy - a) In accordance with APTA Code of Ethics and Core Values in Professionalism - b) It is the expectation that students in the UW-L DPT program will understand the importance of professional behaviors. - i) These behaviors are expected of all students throughout the course of the program; in the classroom, the clinic, and the community - c) UW-La Crosse PT program values professionalism as highly as academic success in the classroom or clinic - d) It is the belief of the UW-L PT Program that professional behaviors can be taught and developed. - e) Professional Behaviors will be assessed using "Professional Behaviors Assessment" (May, W. W., Kontney, L., & Iglarsh, A. (2010).
+Professional behaviors for the 21st century.) - i) "The intent of the Professional Behaviors Assessment Tool is to identify and describe the repertoire of professional behaviors deemed necessary for success in the practice of physical therapy.
 This Professional Behaviors Assessment Tool is intended to represent and be applied to student growth and development in the classroom and the clinic.
-It also contains behavioral criteria for the practicing clinician." - f.
-Students who are not meeting the expectations of professional behaviors will be held accountable for their actions - g.
-"Student Updates" section of faculty meetings
+It also contains behavioral criteria for the practicing clinician." - f) Students who are not meeting the expectations of professional behaviors will be held accountable for their actions - g) Faculty will review on a regular basis during "Student Updates" section of faculty meetings.

-2. Expectations
+2) Expectations

-- a.
-In accordance with the 2010 Professional Behaviors Assessment (May et al), the following behaviors will be expected, to the varying degrees of student progression, throughout the course of the PT Program (see Professional Behaviors Document below)
+- a) In accordance with the 2010 Professional Behaviors Assessment (May et al.), the following behaviors will be expected, to the varying degrees of student progression, throughout the course of the PT Program (see Professional Behaviors Full Document)

-- i.
-Critical Thinking
+- i) Critical Thinking

-- ii.
-Communication
+- ii) Communication

-- iii.
-Problem Solving
+- iii) Problem Solving

-- iv.
-Interpersonal Skills
+- iv) Interpersonal Skills

-- v.
-Responsibility
+- v) Responsibility

-- vi.
-Professionalism
+- vi) Professionalism

-- vii.
-Use of Constructive Feedback
+- vii) Use of Constructive Feedback

-- viii.
-Effective use of Time and Resources
+- viii) Effective use of Time and Resources

-- ix.
-Stress Management
+- ix) Stress Management

-- x.
-Commitment to Learning
+- x) Commitment to Learning

-3. Procedure for Assessment and Actions
+- 3) Procedure for Assessment and Actions